pascal-fb-martin/houselinux/README.md

 * /proc/diskstats is used to retrieve disk IO metrics, especially latency (experimental).

+* /proc/net/dev is used to retrieve network IO traffic number.

 * Metrics are periodically pushed to all detected log services for permanent storage, in the same JSON format as returned by the /metrics/status endpoint.

 * uname(2), sysinfo(2) and sysconf(2) are used to retrieve system information.

-The following is planned in the near future:

-* /proc/net/dev will be used to retrieve network IO traffic number, including error counts.